-CBT Treatment for Anger Problems - Sevenoaks & London
+CBT Treatment for Anger Problems - Sevenoaks, London, UK-wide and online

-We provide fast and effective treatment for Anger problems from our centres in Sevenoaks and London Bridge.
-You can also organise Cognitive Behavioural Therapy for Anger problems with one of our forty therapists Working in London, Kent, Surrey and Sussex.
-CBT is the recommended treatment for Anger Management and the research evidence shows that it works.
-To talk to one of our CBT experts about treatment for Anger problems, call 01732 808626 or email email@example.com
+We provide fast and effective CBT treatment for Anger problems from our centres in Sevenoaks or London and from over 100 locations across the UK.
+Cognitive Behavioural Therapy is the recommended treatment of choice for anger management problems and the published research evidence shows that it works.
+To talk to one of our CBT experts about treatment for anger or problems regulating your mood, call 01732 808626 or email email@example.com

 Normal Feelings of Anger Versus Anger Problems

 Most people experience occasional feelings of anger, when personal expectations, values, rules or standards are threatened, compromised or violated.
 Anger can be viewed as an emotional reaction to perceived threat or danger and in this context, transient anger is part of the normal emotional range.
 Feelings of anger can be an appropriate emotional reaction to frustration, injury, insult or threat to survival or psychological integrity.

 Angry feelings are however different to anger problems.
 When anger becomes automatic, difficult to control, prolonged, disproportionate and destructive, this can indicate an underlying anger problem or an anger disorder.
 Anger problems can develop when transient feelings of anger are sustained and change to feelings of resentment, bitterness, hatred and destructive rage.